Dentistry is not a job. A job is just another way to get by – dentistry is a vocation.

 On results day, you need to use the UCAS search tool to find courses with spaces still available.
 Call the universities and see if they’ll accept you.
 Make sure your phone is charged, as you could be spending a while on the phone.

-Although a typical offer is AAA, you can get an offer of AAC if you meet at least one of their contextual offer criteria, which include:
+Although a typical offer is AAA, you can get an offer of ABB if you meet at least one of their contextual offer criteria, which include:

 You can also get a contextual offer of AAB if any of the following apply:

-Dentistry courses with a foundation year are for students who achieved high grades at A-Level but took non-science subjects.
-The course would be 6 years long as a result of the extra year at the start of the course, which helps to consolidate your scientific understanding.
+Dentistry courses with a preliminary or foundation year are for students who achieved high grades at A-level but took non-science subjects.
+The course will be six years long as a result of this extra year, which helps to consolidate your scientific understanding.

-Currently, there are two universities offering dentistry with a foundation year:
+Currently, there are two universities offering dentistry with a preliminary year:

 The standard offer is AAA, but if you have a contextual offer, it is AAB.

-There are currently two universities offering Gateway to Dentistry courses:
+Currently, there are four universities offering gateway to dentistry courses:

 If you want to study medicine as a graduate there are three main pathways: